AIR’s Pitch Page lists people and places that acquire work from freelancers. See below for our list.

-You don’t have to be an expert on sports to pitch to Only A Game, but you should be an experienced narrative-style radio reporter with excellent writing and technical skills and a conversational delivery style.
-We’re looking for great storytelling set in sports, with the emphasis on story.
+You don’t need to be an expert on sports to pitch to WBUR and NPR’s Only A Game, but you should be an experienced narrative-style radio reporter with excellent writing and technical skills and a conversational delivery style.
+Our features have a plot — and use sports as a lens to tell stories about larger societal issues.
 We are not looking for game reports or team profiles.
-If it’s the kind of thing you’re likely to hear about on traditional sports talk radio, it’s probably not going to work for Only A Game.
+If it’s the kind of thing you’re likely to hear about on traditional sports talk radio, it’s not going to work for Only A Game.

 The Organist (updated 12/2016)